rse/blessed-xterm/README.md

 $ npm install blessed blessed-xterm
 ```

-NOTICE: The `node-pty` dependency module is a Node module with a native
+NOTICE: The `node-pty` dependency module is a Node.js module with
-component.
-For this a C/C++ compiler environment is required during `npm
+a native C/C++ component.
+For this a C/C++ compiler environment is
-install`.
-For macOS ensure you have Apple XCode and its Command-Line
+required during `npm install`.
+For macOS, ensure you have Apple XCode
-Tools installed (you can find them in XCode under menu `Xcode` /
+and its Command-Line Tools installed (you can find them in XCode
-`Preferences` / `Downloads`).
-For Windows you need Microsoft's Visual
+under menu `Xcode` / `Preferences` / `Downloads`).
+For Windows,
-C/C++ Build Tools installed (you can install them with `npm install
+you need Microsoft's Visual C/C++ Build Tools installed (you can
+conveniently install them with `npm install --global --production
---global --production windows-build-tools` from an elevated shell).
+windows-build-tools` from an elevated shell).

 License
 -------